 KNOW IT ALL, OR NOTHING AT ALL

-Since I mentioned this above, we’ll go over this one first.
+Since I mentioned this above, we’ll go over this one first on the list.
 IT’S OKAY not to know it all.
 It’s also okay to know nothing at all.
 You’re going to learn and you’re going to learn quick…I mean REALLY quick.
 I still don’t know all the things I need and want to know, but I know a plentiful amount more than I did 2.5 years ago.
 And that, my friends, is a success.

 BE BAD AT IT

 Hell, or being good at it.
 Of course, that’s an easier thing to cope with.
 I’m still pretty bad at some of the things that have to be done here on the homestead, and THAT IS OKAY! *cough, culling chickens* It’s not always easy to be bad at things.
-My most recent struggle right now is gardening.
+My most recent struggle right now is gardening and let me tell you, it’s on my list to improve.
 Somehow, our first garden we ever planted the first year on our homestead was amazing, abundant, and more sufficient than the gardens we’ve planted since.
 Maybe it was beginners luck…or maybe it’s because whatever my husband puts in the ground grows even it’s planted in concrete!
 Whatever the reason, gardening is sometimes a struggle for me but it’s okay because I’m learning and improving every single day.

 The first time I ever tried to build a brooder, my husband had to take the whole thing apart and rebuild it.
 I went into it with this huge vision and had no idea what I was doing and it failed horribly.
-Most the screws were stripped, it was far to large for the space I chose, and at one point I was sitting in the hen house on this platform of a failed brooder crying because I thought I’d never be able to do it.
+Most of the screws were stripped, it was far too large for the space I chose, and at one point I was sitting in the hen house on this platform of a failed brooder crying because I thought I’d never be able to do it.
 Since then, I’ve built two hutches, a new and improved brooder, a three pile compost bin, and a duck house.
 Have they all been perfect?
 NOPE!
 Am I proud of them?
 You bet your bottom dollar, folks!
-I show them off to everyone I can.
+I show them off to everyone I can and I checked them off my list.
 Here, I’ll toot my horn once more for you.
 Below you’ll see my best hutch, equipped with a 2 x 6 ft run for each rabbit and drop pans!
 This brings us to the next “it’s okay” subject.

 TOOT YOUR OWN HORN

-This one is super important and I want all you homestead beginners to sear it into your brain!
+This one is super important and I want all you homestead beginners to sear it into your brain and put it on your “it’s okay” list!
 It’s okay to toot your own horn; to be proud of yourself.
 If we’re being completely honest here, which we are, I want to tell you that every now and then I go through phases of just feeling like I am (you guessed it!) failing at every single danged thing.
 Lately, I’ve been in one of those little ruts…and stuck pretty good.

 This “It’s Okay” list is something I use quite often.
 Homesteading is a healthy, simple way of living and anyone can do it.
 You can even homestead if you don’t have land!
 But even then, there can still be obstacles but, remember that’s okay.
 You can apply this list to really any endeavor in life, I just find it best utilizes in my life for homesteading.
 So pick up that shovel or preheat that oven and try something new, y’all!